 Isolating a subject from a background and using that cutout in various other formats is commonplace in photography.
 In the past, if you wanted an isolated subject, you had to spend hours tediously erasing the background with complete precision.
 With many new technologies, cutting out subjects couldn’t be easier!
-In this article, we give you an in-depth Cutout Pro review.
+In this article, we give you an in-depth review of one such technology: cutout.pro.

-Created by proclaimed “technomaniacs”, Cutout Pro was designed to “rely on artificial intelligence and computer vision” in order to accurately locate your subject (and effectively tear it from the original background).
-All it takes is a prompt visit to a nifty weblink: cutout.pro.
+Created by proclaimed “technomaniacs”, cutout.pro was designed to “rely on artificial intelligence and computer vision” in order to accurately locate your subject (and effectively tear it from the original background).

 Layout and Ease of Use